 Something to be aware of is the twist grip braking system on the handlebar – it uses a magnet to alter the voltage and slows it down but it’s quite a harsh and dramatic slowing and feels as though you might be at risk of flying over the handlebars.

-This is all overcome with practise of course.
+This is all overcome with practice of course.
 A practical choice for commuting but potentially a touch pricey for what you’re actually getting.
 Test / trial ride advised.

 - Speed: 15 mph (24 km/h)